DSF Program: Request for Nominations

-- Financial closeout of the award will automatically occur within 60 days following the award period end date.
+- Sponsored Research will begin financial closeout of the award will automatically within 60 days following the award period end date.

 - PIs who later find that they have funding from another source for similar or the same support are requested to decline acceptance of this award so that funds can be redirected to provide support for other applicants who would otherwise go unfunded.

 - In the event that a PI leaves the university, involuntarily or voluntarily, prior to the end of the award period, the awardee’s Dean or Department Chair has the responsibility of notifying the CRC Program Manager and returning the remaining award amount to the CRC.